 - Why do you think that our company is successful on the market?

 - This is our client (the interviewers will show you a product portfolio, or a website).
 Which marketing channels will you suggest we use to promote their products?

 - Have you ever heard about Guerrilla marketing?

 - What marketing channels are the most effective for [name of the field] business?

 - How would you describe our position on the local market?
-(Pre-interview research will help you to understand where they are, how they fare, and what they should improve.)

 - Can you define the marketing mix?

 - Do you have any hobby?
 Try to sell me your hobby.